Unsupported Browser Detected

 The Northeast U.S. Continental Shelf ecosystem showing the Gulf of Maine, Georges Bank and Mid-Atlantic bight regions as well as the dominant currents and oceanographic features.

 The Northeast U.S. Shelf is one of the most productive marine ecosystems in the world.
 The ecosystem is changing and these changes are affecting the ecosystem services it provides.
 These reports synthesize ecosystem information to better meet fishery management objectives.
-The reports are organized into two sections:
+The reports are organized into three sections:

 • Performance measured against ecosystem-level management objectives